 Stand-assist straps are simple straps about 3 feet long.
 One end attaches to the deck of the kayak in from of the seat.
 The other end has a hand loop.

-Stand-assist straps are used to quietly pull yourself into standing position and to slowly lower yourself back into the low seat position of your fishing kayak with ease.
+Stand-assist straps are used to quietly pull yourself into a standing position and to slowly lower yourself back into the low seat position of your fishing kayak with ease.
 I want to emphasize quietly.
 Awkwardly knocking around while getting up and down in your kayak will spook the fish.

 If your kayak didn’t come with one, Jackson Kayak has a stand-assist strap that can be added with ease.